-While braids are popular among women all over the world, African American girls are mostly known to wear the most beautiful and intricate braids.
-There are so many different types of braids for black hair that it’s easy to get lost.
+While braids are popular among women worldwide, African American girls are mostly known to wear the most beautiful and intricate braids.
+There are many different types of braids for black hair that it’s easy to get lost.

 Women use a variety of hair extensions to make prominent braids.
 However, their thick and curly locks are sufficient to make natural braids.
 Braiding the hair has been popular for many centuries.
 Long hair is an indication of health and beauty.
 That’s why prominent braids are still so widespread.

 Each woman chooses to make braids at least once in her lifetime.
 Most of the types of braids for black hair were invented to keep the wild and unruly hair at bay.
 Besides creating a neat hairstyle that can last for days, braids for black hair keep the locks from breaking.

 Black women often braid their kids’ hair to keep it healthy.
 So, most probably, it’s not new to you too.
 With some experience, you can create virtually any type of braids for black hair.
 We have collected the most popular styles for you to consider.